Ayomikunoguntola/SUPERSTORE-SALES-DATA-ANALYSIS/README.md

  ## Question 5
  What shipping method is frequently used to transport products Knowing the most used shipping method can help the organization know what to focus on in the long run.
 From my analysis, the standard class is the most common shipping method, while same-day delivery is the most used mode of transportation, and I wonder why.
 Could it be that customers found the same-day delivery more expensive and the standard class more affordable?
-Or can most products cannot be shipped using the same delivery and can just be shipped using the standard class?
+Or can most products not be shipped using the same delivery and can just be shipped using the standard class?

   ![](Question4_Analysis.jpg)